Springboards to spiritual conversations

 It had begun early one wintry morning several days before.
 Dereck Smith had headed down Camelot Drive toward the Village Inn.
 Snow was falling and sand trucks were moving up and down the streets.
 Dereck, however, was too busy thinking about his interview with Roger Larson to be concerned about whatever dangers the wintry weather might pose.

 Dereck was a very intelligent student with a for evangelism.
-His fellow students at the Logos Metropolitan Seminary enjoyed hearing Dereck tell about his encounters with non-Christians.
+His fellow students at the Logos Metropolitan Seminary enjoyed hearing Dereck talk about his encounters with non-Christians.
 He was always reading and researching to build the best arguments for validating Christian faith.
 Most students on campus knew that a conversation with Dereck involved lots of listening and very little talking.

 Dereck was very concerned about Roger Larson's spiritual life.
 Dereck had worked for United Parcel Service for two years where Roger was his supervisor.
 Dereck knew that Roger was thirty-three years old, married, and the father of two children.